garrettoday/website/content/research/_index.md

 2. Access - Learners need to have access to materials that afford engagement in the learning activity.
 If learners are left without retrieval practice materials then they will be far less likely to engage in retrieval practice as their limited time is first depleted by creating practice questions, notecards, or any other cue that can prompt retrieval.
 Learners may also mistakenly believe that the creation of these materials leads to long-term learning and may terminate their studying before the materials are adequately used to practice retrieval.

 3. Motivation - Learners need to be motivated to learn.
-If students are not motivated to master the material then they will not use a time-consuming and desirable-difficulty inducing learning strategy.
+If students are not motivated to master the material then they will not use a time-consuming and effortful learning strategy.

 By using this framework, I have started investigating conditions in which students believe and engage in retrieval-based learning.